yiisoft/yii2/docs/guide/tutorial-yii-integration.md

 class Yii extends \yii\BaseYii
 {
-    // copy-paste the code in YiiBase (1.x) here
+    // copy-paste the code from YiiBase (1.x) here
 }

 Yii::$classMap = include($yii2path . '/classes.php');
 // register Yii2 autoloader via Yii1
 Yii::registerAutoloader(['Yii', 'autoload']);
+// create the dependency injection container Yii::$container = new yii\di\Container;
 ```

 That's all!
 Now in any part of your code, you can use `Yii::$app` to access the Yii 2 application instance, while